 Last week I gave an insight into my Granny Morley (that is my great grandmother, Anna Maria Morley (1873-1958)) and how she influenced her immediate family as well as the legacy she passed on to her descendants.
 I mentioned that she was the type of person who saw a need and did her best to meet that need.
 That wasn’t confined to her family alone.
 One of the ‘needs’ that Granny came across was in the person of James (Jimmy) E Lyle.
 Jimmy was born in Brisbane, Queensland in 1924.
 As a child he lived with his family in and around South Brisbane and Wooloongabba.
-I am unsure how Granny got to know the family as that story seems to be lost in the mists of time.
+Granny got to know the family when they came to live in her street, Connor Street, Kangaroo Point.

 The story goes that, as a child Jimmy had shown an artistic talent which Granny identified at an early stage.
 Granny felt so strongly that this talent should be nurtured, she paid for Jimmy to go to art school.
 Jimmy had a career in art for the rest of his life.
 He first studied art at the Central Technical College in Brisbane from 1937–39, the Press Art School in London from 1952-53 and The Julien Perren Art Academy in Paris 1953.
 Jimmy traveled extensively in Europe and England and lived and worked in New Zealand but eventually settled back in his home town, Brisbane.
 His exhibitions include the Johnstone Gallery, Brisbane, 1948, Auckland Art Gallery, 1958, and International Art Gallery, Brisbane, 1973.